“ My team and I are uniquely positioned to advise clients in a fast-paced retail environment disrupted and increasingly determined by technology.

 Throughout his career, David has been on the forefront of legal issues facing retailers and consumer product manufacturers.
 His victories before the California Supreme Court eliminated nearly all consumer class actions over sales tax cases and all pre-Proposition 64 “no injury” cases.
 Dave speaks the language of his clients, providing practical and timely legal advice that is tailored to today’s fast-moving retail environments.
 His combination of experience and practicality has led to successes in the appellate and trial courts in cases that have defined the rights and limited the duties of retailers in a variety of arenas, including marketing practices, advertising and other promotions, labeling of goods, use of retail property for solicitation and signature gathering, and other areas important to retailers and consumer product companies.

 As part of his regular practice focus on unfair business practice issues, false advertising, and consumer class action litigation, Dave is currently working extensively where consumers interact directly with technology, such as privacy and data security and accessibility under the ADA and related laws.
-He also serves as co-chair of MoFo’s firmwide Litigation Group.
+He also previously served as co-chair of MoFo’s firmwide Litigation Group.

 Dave represents Target Corporation in connection with its investigations and ongoing litigation and regulatory inquiries related to the theft of customers’ credit and debit card data.
 He has also advised many other companies on data security and breach-related issues, and represents well-known technology companies in privacy class actions across the United States and household-name retailers in dozens of other alleged invasion of privacy litigations and FTC investigations.